Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-The role of environment in AUD is also seen when comparing people with parents who are addicted to alcohol versus other family members.
-Growing up around people with addiction makes someone more vulnerable to developing AUD.
+Environmental influences may also prevent the expression of their inherited genes.
+The role of a person’s environment in AUD shows differences when comparing people with parents addicted to alcohol versus other family members.

 Learned behaviors also affect how a person views alcohol later in life.
 Even without a genetic component, a person can still develop AUD when raised in a certain environment.